Groninger Museum

 The Groninger Museum ([ˈɣroːnɪŋər myˈzeːjʏm]) is an art museum in the city of Groningen in the Netherlands.
 The museum exhibits modern and contemporary art of local, national, and international artists.

 The museum opened in 1874.
 The current post-modernist building consists of three main pavilions designed individually by architects Philippe Starck, Alessandro Mendini, Coop Himmelb(l)au, and was completed in 1994.

-Since 2008, it has had 173,000 to 292,000 visitors per year, the highest amount of any museum in the province of Groningen.
+In 2024, there were just under 166,000 visitors to the museum.
+The current director is Roos Gortzak.

 History

 The Groninger Museum was founded in 1874 and opened its own building twenty years later on the Praediniussingel, in 1894.
 The Menkemaborg, a historic mansion, was donated to the Groninger Museum by the heirs of its last inhabitants in 1921.
 The current building of the museum was opened in 1994.

 Building

-The radically modernist structures that form the Groninger Museum stand in a canal opposite Groningen railway station.
+The postmodernist structures that form the Groninger Museum stand in a canal opposite Groningen railway station.
 They consist of three main pavilions: a silver cylindrical building designed by Philippe Starck, a yellow tower by Alessandro Mendini, and a pale blue deconstructivist space by Coop Himmelb(l)au.
 A bridge that connects the museum to the train station is part of a cycling and walking path to the centre of the city.

 The architecture's futuristic and colourful style echoes the Italian Post Modern designs of the Memphis Group.
 Mendini, a former member of the firm, who is noted for his furniture and industrial designs, was asked by museum director Frans Haks in 1990 to design the new museum.
 Haks wanted something extravagant and insisted on non-architects to create the conceptual studies.
 American artist Frank Stella was originally approached to design one of the pavilions.
 However, his plan turned-out to be too expensive because he wanted his structure completely built out of Teflon.
 The municipality then invited Coop Himmelb(l)au to replace him for the commission.

-The museum was mainly paid for by GasTerra, the Dutch national natural gas company.
+The museum was mainly paid for by Gasunie, the Dutch natural gas company.
 The company was celebrating its 25th anniversary and wanted to give the city of Groningen a present.
 Haks, wanting to move out of the old and insufficient exhibition space, suggested a new museum building.
-GasTerra agreed to Hak's proposal and granted 25 million guilders for the project.
+Gasunie agreed to Hak's proposal and granted 25 million guilders for the project.

 Alderman Ypke Gietema, a strong proponent of the new museum, was responsible for siting the museum at its present location despite acrimonious objections.
 During site preparation, protesters managed to halt construction for one year via the high court.
 Citizens' objections centred on the controversial design, fearing their homes would not sell with such a peculiar and eccentric structure nearby.
 Despite the controversy, building resumed in 1992 and it was completed in 1994.
 Local residents had to get used to the shapes and colours of the building, but it soon became a popular success.